 The range is highly dependant on the terrain and conditions.
-A license free radio (PMR 446) has 0.5w of power output; with a commercial licensed radio you have 4-5w of power output, plus the facility to introduce further equipment to enhance the system.If you would like, please drop us an email to establish your needs.
+A license free radio (PMR 446) has just 0.5W of power output; but with a commercial licensed radio you have 4-5W of power output, plus the facility to introduce further equipment to enhance the system if you would like.
+Please drop us an email to establish your needs.

 If you buy a new two way radio from us we would accept your old two way radio and prevent it going into a landfill site by disposing of it safely.
 Customers must return their WEEE item to us within 28 days of purchasing their new item.
 Sussex Communications offers a safe and secure decommissioning of your old equipment.
 Radios are refurbished and resold wherever possible thus saving the impact on the environment.

 Is there an earpiece for all types of radios?